nyu-software-engineering/flask-pymongo-web-app-example/README.md

 - open a web browser and go to `http://localhost:5000` (or change `5000` to whatever port number you used for the `flask-app`.)

-If you edit any of the files in the project, you will have to stop and then restart the containers, as indicated above.
+_Note that you edit any of the files in the project, you will have to stop and then restart the containers, as indicated above._

 ## Option 2
 Alternatively, it is possible to boot up the `flask-app` separately from `mongodb`.   _Note that you will not be able to edit the app code when running it this way... instructions further below show you how to set up the app in a way that allows you to edit the code and see the changes._